 Khaled Gadallah, Managing partner, Tonic International

-Step 2 was to give the whole space a cohesive and open loft vibe.
-I love using the same flooring throughout spaces, and though Mosaico is considered a “cheap” flooring here in Egypt, I feel it is beautiful, local, durable and very affordable.
-The material also gives a very earthy vibe with its use of local stones and pebbles.
+I love using the same flooring throughout spaces and though mosaic is considered a ‘cheap’ choice for flooring here in Egypt, I feel it is a beautiful, local, durable and very affordable option.
+The material also gives a very earthy vibe with its use of stones and pebbles.

-Step 3 was to make the flat easily transferable from an office into an art gallery.
-By creating the grey and white color scheme, art easily stands out in the space and is the perfect backdrop for any work.
+The next step was to make the flat easily transformable from an office into an art gallery.
+By implementing a gray and white color scheme, art easily stands out in the space where the colors serve as a perfect backdrop for most work.

-Tonic is all about collaboration, so these desks have no dividers and are part workstation and part meeting tables.
-The deco lines of the table reinforce the style of the flat, while also maintaining a minimal background so as not to distract from their work or art.
-The ubiq electrical system in the middle offers easy electrical sockets (which work with all major international plugs) and network access to all individuals on the table.
+Tonic is all about collaboration so desks are undivided and they are all part workstation and part meeting table.
+The Art Deco lines of the table reinforce the style of the flat, yet maintains a minimal style so as not to distract from their work or the displayed art.

-The space, which used to be closed off with double entry doors, was enlarged thanks to bringing the balconies inside.
-Overhead, as in all rooms, a false ceiling around the rooms brings indirect lighting to the entire space.
-The stainless metal lighting pendants hang in the spaces that were previously balconies.
-The glass sliding doors in the middle were accented with appropriate deco hardware that were purchased from old salvaged doors.
+The balconies were closed off and installed with a false ceiling to add indirect lighting alongside the stainless metal pendants that distinguish this area.
+While the glass sliding doors in the middle were accented with appropriate deco hardware taken from old salvaged doors.